jahsierebecca/bootstrapPortfolio/clientbrief.md

 * Must have a client brief, requirements document, and specification document
 * Must have a github repo with a history that shows good git workflow
 * Must be a one-page design with sticky nav menu
-* Must have a mailchimp contact form
 * Must have at least one carousel that illustrates several facets of one aspect of what the site's content
 * Must NOT "look like Bootstrap"
+* Use Bootstrap/jQuery
+* Host on github pages
+* Have a MailChimp mailing list signup form
+* Use ScrollSpy plugin
+* Use navbar, slider components

 #### Client Side Requirements